 Early morning.
 While you may not beat the queues entirely, you will still have the jump on the bigger crowds and save precious time for Rome’s other ancient sites.

-If you have time, we also recommend making a stop by, or close to the Colosseum at night for a great photo opportunity.
+If you have time, we recommend stopping by or close to the Colosseum at night for a great photo opportunity.
 It looks quite remarkable when lit up at night.

 Colosseum Tickets